About this listing

 If you’re a musician, you’ve come to the right house.
 I’m a musician/singer/songwriter too and this is a peaceful, inspiring hangout.
 Lots of places to sit and write and play.
 And there’s nothing like sitting out on the deck and looking out over the river for inspiration and writing a song.
 I've had musicians from all over the world write songs here!

 There isn't a private exterior entrance to your part of the house but there is an interior door to your Guest Suite that can be closed off from the rest of the house that gives you full privacy of your bedroom, bathroom and den.
-I'm in and out a lot so I usually only see my guests briefly in passing and when I initially greet you.
+I live in the house as well, on the opposite side of the house from your suite, but I'm in and out a lot so I usually only see my guests briefly in passing and when I initially greet you.
 That said, I'm always available via text or phone and we may find ourselves sharing a chat or a cocktail some evening on the deck.

-Inglewood is the northern part of East Nashville.
+Inglewood is the northern part of East Nashville and about a 15 minute drive to downtown Nashville.
 The lots are larger and more secluded, giving the house and the setting a rural feel even though it's only minutes from great restaurants, bars and music venues.
 It's a very safe neighborhood with winding roads and lots of old, tall trees.

 Though there is public bus service, the nearest bus stop is 3/4 of a mile away.
 It's highly recommended that you have your own means of transportation.
 Or I suggest taking advantage of ride sharing services like Lyft or Uber where you'll be picked up within minutes.
-Taxis are more expensive and the wait for a taxi can take up to an hour.
+A Lyft to the heart of downtown costs about $8 (plus tip).